 Incidents like this are happening more frequently as the opioid crisis continues to spread.
 However, most of the risk of being affected by airborne fentanyl can be mitigated by wearing simple and relatively inexpensive personal protective equipment (PPE).

 The selection of PPE varies depending on the estimated quantity of fentanyl and whether it is in loose powder form, pills, or liquid.
-The National Institute for Occupational Safety and Health (NIOSH) has established guidelines that are useful in determining the right level of PPE.
+The National Institute for Occupational Safety and Health (NIOSH) has established guidelines that are useful in determining the right level of PPE during opioid response.

-For complete NIOSH guidance on Fentanyl safety as well as a selection of kits to simplify preventing accidental exposure to opioids, click here.
+For complete NIOSH guidance on Fentanyl safety as well as a selection of opioid response kits to simplify preventing accidental exposure to opioids, click here.